 Knight Frank reports strong performance in uncertain markets

-Matt Phillips, partner and head of office agency at the Cardiff office of Knight Frank
+Matt Philips, head of the Cardiff office of Knight Frank

 Knight Frank’s results for the past financial year show the firm now has than 19,000 people (up 5%) across over 500 owned and associated offices in 60 territories.